weixian-zhang/Panorama/README.md

   Panorama is a project about making Azure environment observable, giving Azure users insights to deloyed resources, resource performance, capacity and security.
-This project is inspired by [Azure Monitor Community](https://github.com/microsoft/AzureMonitorCommunity) repo, but with more focus on security monitoring.
+This project is inspired by [Azure Monitor Community](https://github.com/microsoft/AzureMonitorCommunity), but with more focus on security monitoring.
-  The workbooks does not currently contain Location filtering due to the workbooks are built for the purpose of a local Goverment Commercial Cloud program where all resources are in Southeast Asia region.
+  The workbooks does not currently contain Location filtering as they are built for the purpose of, a local Goverment Commercial Cloud program where all resources are in Southeast Asia region.
   But Location paramater can be easily added.

 ### Content